tomjaguarpaw/2020-munihac-opaleye-workshop/README.md

   $ cabal v2-build
   ```

-* Make sure you have Postgres installed (you can do this in parallel
+* Make sure you have Postgres and the development libraries installed
-  with the previous step)
+  (you can do this in parallel with the previous step)

   For example on Debian

   ```
-  sudo apt-get install postgresql-11
+  sudo apt-get install postgresql-11 libpq-dev
   ```

 * Download the sample database from [PostgreSQL Sample